History of Tyre, Lebanon: 1982 Lebanon War with Israel and Occupation

 In June 1983, Shin Bet agents conducted a series of mass arrests in the Palestinian refugee camps of Tyre, as the suicide-attack was still not claimed by any group.
 On 10 June, a group of unidentified gunmen ambushed two armoured IDF vehicles and killed three soldiers.
-At the same time, the occupators sponsored the founding of a new Lebanese militia in the Tyre area run by a certain Hartawi.
+At the same time, the occupiers sponsored the founding of a new Lebanese militia in the Tyre area run by a certain Hartawi.

-Regardless, almost one year after the first suicide-attack, in October 1983, yet another one devastated the new Israeli headquarters in Tyre.
+Regardless, almost one year after the first suicide attack, in October 1983, yet another one devastated the new Israeli headquarters in Tyre.
 It killed 29 Israeli soldiers and officers, wounding another thirty as confirmed by the Israeli government.
 32 Lebanese and Palestinians lost their lives as well, most of them detainees.
 Only two years later did Hezbollah claim responsibility for the two operations.